-- Complete APR hire or web based offer form for minor being paid through MIT as Non-MIT Student Worker.
+- Complete APR hire for minor being paid through MIT as Non-MIT Student Worker.

 Minors cannot be assigned to live in an MIT residence hall unless a parent, legal guardian, or chaperone accompanies the minor for the entire program term.
 Any off-campus housing arrangements required for minors are the sole responsibility of the parents.
 Please do not contact the MIT Off-Campus Housing Service for assistance.